Virus Plunges Brazil Into Recession With Record 9.7% Drop - UrduPoint

 However, it was better than the 11.1 percent drop economists were predicting in May.

+"The country suffered one of the more modest downturns in Latin America," consulting firm Capital Economics said in a note.

-Analysts say that improvement was largely thanks to the decision by President Jair Bolsonaro's administration to launch a massive stimulus program that has been paying 600 reals ($110) a month to Brazilians hit hardest by lockdown measures.
+"But with fiscal policy set to turn from a tailwind to a headwind, the pace of the recovery is likely to lose momentum." - Stimulus extended, but halved - Analysts say Brazil's improvement was largely thanks to the decision by President Jair Bolsonaro's administration to launch a massive stimulus program that has been paying 600 reals ($110) a month to 66.4 million Brazilians hit hardest by lockdown measures.

 Brazil's economy shrank a revised 2.5 percent in the first quarter, as the impact of the pandemic began to hit, IBGE said.